EliriaT/CS-Labs/Lab1/REPORT.md

 ## Implementation description

+## 1. General notes
-1. Each implementation is contained inside a struct definition (like a class), and generally have a key attribute which can either be a string or an int depending of the algorithm itself.
+Each implementation is contained inside a struct definition (like a class), and has a key attribute which can either be a string or an int depending of the algorithm itself.
 Each implementation implements the cipher interface with defines the Encrypt() and Decrypt() methods as well as Name() for returning struct's name.
 The implementations are located inside a `implementations` package.
-The methods Encrypt(), Decrypt() and Name() are public, visible outside the package, inside the main package, because the start with the capital letter.
-The private identifiers start with non-capital language in golang.
+The methods Encrypt(), Decrypt() and Name() are public, visible outside the package, inside the main package, because they start with the capital letter.
+The private identifiers start with non-capital letter in golang.

 ```golang
 type Cipher interface {